NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Sociable.md

 You're extremely extroverted, and you often spend your time carousing or otherwise socializing.
-You are trained in Diplomacy (or another skill of your choice if you were already trained in Diplomacy), and you gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You are trained in Diplomacy (or another skill of your choice if you were already trained in Diplomacy), and you gain the [[Hobnobber|Hobnobber]] skill feat.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*